polyfy/polylith/readme.md

     └── workspace.edn
 ```

-To execute a command, you need to be inside the `my-workspace` directory, e.g.:
+To execute a command, we need to be at the root of the workspace, e.g.:
 ```
 cd my-workspace
 poly info
 ```

-You can even have more than one workspace per git repo, which could be an idea if the
+We can even have more than one workspace per git repo, which could be an idea if the
-codebase consists of more than one programming language, or if you are migrating an
+codebase consists of more than one programming language, or if we are migrating an
 existing codebase to Polyith.

-In the example that follows, the workspace directory will also be its git root.

 ## Development